DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 ##### pack.mcmeta File Key: `pack_format`

-This is the indicator to Minecraft what version this pack is.
+This is the indicator to Minecraft what version of Minecraft this pack was built for.
+This number can be a bit arbitrary, as it's updated whenever Minecraft updates pack format internals, sometimes even multiple times between a minecraft update.
 - `6` indicates version `1.16.5`,
 - `7` indicates version `1.17`,
 - `8` indicates version `1.18`,
-- `9` indicates version `1.19`
+- `9` indicates version `1.19`,
+- `13` indicates version `1.19.4`
+- `22` indicates `1.20.4`
+- `34` indicates `1.21`
 - For more version options, refer to [This minecraft wiki page](https://minecraft.fandom.com/wiki/Tutorials/Creating_a_resource_pack#Formatting_pack.mcmeta)

 ##### pack.mcmeta File Key: `description`